 - Equipment layout in gym design

-As for equipment layout, I distinctly remember questions having to do with how far apart exercise equipment (benches, machines etc.) had to be from each other and how far away from mirrors equipment should be.
+As for equipment layout, I distinctly remember questions having to do with how far apart exercise equipment (benches, machines, etc.) had to be from each other and how far away from mirrors equipment should be.
 Make sure you are at least somewhat familiar with this stuff.

 There wasn’t much o sports psychology.
 I only remember 1 question on this topic on the test I took.

 When I took the CSCS exam, there was a video section of about 25-50 questions.
-In this section, we were shown an exercise and had to answer a variety of questions about it, such as what muscles are used, what the person was doing incorrectly etc. This section was also multiple choice.
+In this section, we were shown an exercise and had to answer a variety of questions about it, such as what muscles are used, what the person was doing incorrectly, etc. This section was also a multiple choice.
 We were given about 20 seconds to answer each question.

-I have heard that the NSCA exams are now computer based.
+I have heard that the NSCA exams are now computer-based.
 They were not so when I took it.
 We were given a test booklet with all the questions.
 We worked as fast as we could to finish the questions within the allotted time.

 Does The CSCS Exam Have A Practical?

 There was no hands-on /practical section on the CSCS exam when I took it.
 I have heard that a practical portion of the exam is probably going to be added.
 Because of this you should be prepared to demonstrate exercises and answer questions about them.

 To pass the CSCS test, people had to pass each section.
 I believe at last 70% on each section was needed.

 Do You Get The Test Back?